Making the case for action

 - CVD disease profiles for each CCG look at coronary heart disease, diabetes, kidney disease and stroke.

 - RightCare ‘where to look’ packs include headline opportunities, improvement opportunity tables and pathways on a page.
-The page shows how CCGs in each STP differ from their peers.
+The page shows how CCGs in each local area differ from their peers.

 Finding the right information